 A 64-year-old bicyclist in Joliet was struck by an 86-year-old driver of an SUV, police said.

 About 9:20 a.m.
-Thursday, an officer on patrol near Essington Road and Vimy Ridge Drive found an injured man, according to a statement from the Joliet Police Department.
+Thursday, an officer on patrol near Essington Road and Vimy Ridge Drive found an injured man, according to a news release from the Joliet Police Department.

 The man was lying in the southbound curb lane of Essington Road next to a bicycle near the entrance to Station No. 8 for the Joliet Fire Department, police said.

-The man was struck by a southbound Chevrolet Blazer driven by an 86-year-old woman from Romeoville, police said.
+The man was struck by a Chevrolet Blazer driven south by an 86-year-old woman from Romeoville, police said.

-The bicyclist was transported to Saint Joseph Medical Center in Joliet for serious injuries that were not life threatening, police said.
+The bicyclist was taken to Saint Joseph Medical Center in Joliet for injuries that were not life-threatening, police said.

 The driver of the Chevrolet was not injured.